 Ebisu Station is named for the famous Yebisu Beer, which in turn is named for a Japanese god of fortune, fishermen, and honest laborers.
 Fashion shoppers, tourists, and photography-museum enthusiasts gravitate to this area in appreciation of the romantic European-style architecture and sophisticated culture.

 Pray that those drawn to the beauty of artistic achievements will be drawn further still to see the matchless beauty of the Lord Jesus Christ.
 Pray for the churches in this area to be light and preach the whole gospel.

 22 MEGURO 目黒

 Meguro (black-eyed) derives its name from one of five protective statues placed at strategic points on the outskirts of Edo.
 Each statue had eyes of a different color.
-These days Meguro is considered one of the more upscale and trendy areas in Tokyo with many small restaurants and boutiques.
+These days Meguro is considered one of the more upscale and trendy areas in Tōkyō with many small restaurants and boutiques.
 Megurogawa is the river running through this area which is famous for sakura-viewing during the spring.

 23 GOTANDA 五反田

-24 OSAKI 大崎
+24 ŌSAKI 大崎

 25 SHINAGAWA 品川

 Pray for God to break the bondage of overwork in this country that keeps the Japanese tired, weary and fearful of unrealized dreams.
 Ask the Lord to replace this with a desire for Him and His hope that is beyond this world!
 Pray that New Community Church would have influence in the Shinagawa area, and that Pastor Drew Cho would lead well as a humble servant to his community.

 26 TAKANAWA GATEWAY 高輪ゲートウェイ